 - Certificate in Behavior Analysis - This certificate program provides a concentration of coursework in behavior analysis for practitioners interested in enhancing their knowledge and skills in implementing evidence-based behavioral support strategies.
 These course hours can be applied to the coursework required for the Pennsylvania Behavior Specialist licensure (you will need to meet additional hours and requirements to qualify).
 In addition, the Behavior Analyst Certification Board, Inc.® (BACB®) has verified the following course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination®.
 Applicants will have to meet additional requirements to qualify.*

-- TESOL - Second Language Teaching Certificate -Lehigh's Second Language Teaching Certificate is designed for individuals interested in the TESOL profession, whether in domestic or international settings.
-This practical and versatile four-course certificate will assist current or prospective educators in developing their padagogical expertise in TESOL best practices that they can utilize in higher education, adult/literacy education, and English as a foreign language (EFL) education classrooms.
+- Teaching English to Speakers of Other Languages (TESOL) - Lehigh's TESOL Certificate is designed for individuals interested in the TESOL profession, whether in domestic or international settings.
+This practical and versatile four-course certificate will assist current or prospective educators in developing their pedagogical expertise in TESOL best practices that they can utilize in higher education, adult/literacy education, and English as a foreign language (EFL) education classrooms.

 - International School Counseling - Career, academic, cultural transition, and mental health issues have become a main focus in international schools.
 This certificate emphasizes counseling in community, school, and family settings within international communities.
 The certificate program consists of a concentration of 4 courses (12 credit hours) in the area of International School Counseling.
 Students can complete the 4 courses over the span of one year; however, this is not required.